 Here’s how the rhythm looks in notation:

-Combine these 2 steps and you have the basic La Pompe movements:
+Combine the following 2 steps and you have the basic La Pompe rhythm movement:

 Emphasize the sound of the lower strings more than the sound of the upper strings.

 Step 2 is a fast down stroke, also called the “slap”.
 Emphasize the sound of the upper strings more than the sound of the lower strings.